Department of Art

-Studio art students are encouraged to pursue study abroad opportunities.
-While there are many opportunities to study art abroad, the Department of Art maintains a special affiliation with the Studio Art Centers International (SACI) in Florence, Italy, and the Glasgow School of Art in Scotland.
-Students should discuss their study abroad plans with the director of undergraduate studies in studio art to obtain prior approval for courses taken abroad.
-Basically, courses that have an equivalent in the UNC–Chapel Hill curriculum usually are approved.
-Courses that fall outside the UNC–Chapel Hill curriculum must be evaluated on a case-by-case basis.
+Students are encouraged to pursue study abroad opportunities.
+While there are many opportunities to study art abroad, the Department of Art maintains a special affiliation with the Studio Art Centers International (SACI) and the Lorenzo di Mediciboth in Florence, Italyand the Glasgow School of Art in Scotland.
+Students should discuss their study abroad plans with the undergraduate adviser in studio art to obtain prior approval for courses taken abroad.
+Basically, courses that have an equivalent in the UNCChapel Hill curriculum usually are approved.
+Courses that fall outside the UNCChapel Hill curriculum must be evaluated on a case-by-case basis.
 No guarantee exists that a course will transfer for UNC credit unless preapproved.
 Contact the Study Abroad office to discuss the procedures for approval.

 Undergraduate Scholarship Awards in Studio Art

-A competition each November encourages studio art majors to submit up to four works to be considered for the following scholarships: The Alexander Julian Prize (one award to our best student), the Sharpe Scholarships (multiple awards for students receiving financial aid), George Kachergis Studio Art Scholarships (multiple awards chosen by a student-designated committee), the Anderson Award, and the Penland School of Craft Scholarships (covers expenses for a summer course at the Penland School of Craft), and a design honorarium to develop proposals for the Alumni Sculpture Garden (see below).
+A competition each November encourages studio art majors to submit up to four works to be considered for the following scholarships: The Alexander Julian Prize (one award to our best student), the Sharpe Scholarships (multiple awards for students receiving financial aid), George Kachergis Studio Art Scholarships (multiple awards chosen by a student-designated committee), the Anderson Award, the Penland School of Craft Scholarships (two awards cover expenses for a summer course at the Penland School of Craft), and a design honorarium to develop proposals for the Alumni Sculpture Garden (see below).
 The studio program awards over $24,000 annually and awards range from a minimum of $500 to $3,000.

 Alumni Sculpture Garden Commission